 Security theater is risk management optimized for the appearance of control instead of the reduction of harm.
 AI governance is full of it.
 The field is new, the threats are abstract, most programs are built under regulatory pressure rather than operational scar tissue.
 Decoration accumulates faster than enforcement.

-The test is a single question.
-Would this activity change the outcome of a real incident?
+The test is a single question: would this activity change the outcome of a real incident?
 A comprehensive AI ethics policy that nobody reads before deploying a model would not.
 A bias audit conducted once during development and never repeated after the data distribution shifted would not.
 A register that catalogues forty risks and triggers zero operational changes would not.
 All decoration.

 Real risk management is boring, repetitive, and specific.
 Specific metrics for specific systems.
 Specific tests on specific schedules.
 Specific actions when specific thresholds breach.
 It looks worse in a slide deck and runs better in a crisis.